ctfarrell/hackathon_final/README.md

 4. create an account at `http://localhost:1337/admin`
 5. Add some swags and some experiences and you're all set!

-For more details checkout the [client readme](https://github.com/ctfarrell/hackathon_final/tree/main/client) and the [api readme](https://github.com/ctfarrell/hackathon_final/tree/main/api) for more details!
+Checkout the [client readme](https://github.com/ctfarrell/hackathon_final/tree/main/client) and the [api readme](https://github.com/ctfarrell/hackathon_final/tree/main/api) for more details!
 # Tech Stack
 We used a ton of neat open source :rocket: technology for our project!
  * [Strapi](https://strapi.io/) was our backend framework, and we used their demo [FoodAdvisor](https://github.com/strapi/foodadvisor) app as a starting point :ice_cream: